 Cow Cow Davenport

-Cow Cow Davenport is remembered as a pionneer of the boogie woogie.
+Cow Cow Davenport is remembered as a pionneer of the Boogie-Woogie.
 He began playing as professionnal in vaudeville with blues singers and made his first recording in the late 20's.
-His piano solo "Cow Cow Blues" was a good success and is an early tentimony of boogie woogie style.
+His piano solo "Cow Cow Blues" was a good success and is an early tentimony of Boogie-Woogie style.

 Following a stroke in 1938, his right hand was partially paralized.
 Thereafter he tried to come back in the forefront without success, dispite a revival of interest in his music in 1942 with the hit title "Cow Cow Boogie" sang by Ella Mae Morse.